RBerry21/CloudWaggly/README.md

 # Azure Static App
 An Azure static app was used to create the website.
 This was set up within the Azure portal.
+ - Create a git hub resposity
+ - Within the index.html update API links with the function Urls Copied earlier.
+ - Within Azure go to Create a resource and static web app.
+ - The Appl location must point tpwards the root reposity (/)
+ - Once created...

+ - ADD MORE HERE